mattjmeier/gene-tooltips/docs/demo.md

 ## Lists of genes

-You can also use delimiters (space, comma, semicolon) to separate lists of genes and use only one class tag for all of them:
+You can also use delimiters (space, comma, semicolon) to separate lists of genes and use only one class tag for all of them.

+::: details Show code
 ```html
 <p style="font-size: 1.2em; line-height: 1.8;">
     Here are a bunch of human genes, separated by commas: